Gaius Gracchus: Early political career

-Gaius Gracchus served in the Roman army under Scipio Aemilianus during the campaign against Numantia starting in 133 BC.
+Gaius Gracchus served in the Roman army under Scipio Aemilianus during the final campaign in the Numantine War in 133 BC.
 He may have held the military tribunate during his service there.
 During his elder brother Tiberius' tribunate, he started his political career with election as a commissioner in the Gracchan land commission to distribute public land to poor families.

 In 126 BC, he supported Marcus Fulvius Flaccus' political programme.
 While in Rome, he opposed a proposed tribunician law to prohibit non-citizens from settling in Roman towns and evict those who had done so.
-He then left as quaestor to the Roman province of Sardinia to fight the rebels there under Lucius Aurelius Orestes.
+He then was elected as quaestor and assigned to the Roman province of Sardinia to fight the rebels there under consul Lucius Aurelius Orestes.

-During a harsh winter, Gracchus' was successful in procuring supplies from the Sardinians for the hard-pressed Roman troops.
+During a harsh winter, Gracchus was successful in procuring supplies from the Sardinians for the hard-pressed Roman troops.
 Orestes' command in Sardinia was prorogued for a second time, extending it to the point where Gaius wanted to leave to continue his career.
 Plutarch reports, probably based on Gracchus' own statements, that the reason for his commander's prorogation was because the senate wanted to keep him away from Rome, an allegation which is "patently absurd": the reason for the prorogation was almost certainly because Orestes' campaign was not complete and Orestes wanted to win his triumph.

 Gracchus, regardless, quit Sardinia and returned to the city early, without the permission of his commander.
 After his return, he was also interrogated by the censors on why he had quit his post: in response, he pleaded that he had already served longer than most, that he had a right to return after one year, and that his good character and services were more than sufficient: in effect, he "pleaded his right to be released as justification for releasing himself".
 He was later accused of aiding in an Italian revolt at Fregellae that had occurred in 125 BC, but was successful in rebutting the charges; well known to the people, he stood for election as tribune and won.

 Tribunate

 Gaius was elected as one of the tribunes of the plebs for 123 BC.
 He embarked on an aggressive legislative programme immediately, aiming very broadly to appeal to many interest groups along with a "rousing style of public speaking that made him the greatest [Roman orator] between Cato the censor and Cicero".

 Gaius also changed how speeches were delivered from the rostra.
-Formerly, when a speaker delivered a speech in the forum, he turned his face to the right in the direction of the curia, the senate house, and the Comitium.
+Formerly, when a speaker delivered a speech in the forum, he turned his face to the right in the direction of the curia, the senate house, and the comitium.
 Instead, Gaius would turn his face to the left, toward the direction of the Forum proper, effectively turning his back on the Senate.
+Gaius was also the first speaker to expose a shoulder whilst speaking in the Senate.